Ontario's Historical Plaques

 Plaque Text

 Born and educated in Belgium, Hennepin was ordained a Recollet (Franciscan) friar in France.
 He was an adventurer at heart and undertook priestly duties in several European countries before being sent to New France as a missionary in 1675.
 In 1679-80 he accompanied Cavelier de La Salle on his exploration of the Mississippi River.
 Back in France, Hennepin published a lively account of his travels, Description de la Louisiane (1683), which enjoyed widespread popularity in Europe.
-Despite exaggeration and self-glorification, Hennepin painted a striking picture of 17th-century North America.
-His book contains the first recorded description of 'the Wonders of that prodigious Cascade', Niagara Falls.
+Hennepin provided a striking account of 17th-century North America and his book contains the first recorded description of "the Wonders of that prodigious Cascade", Niagara Falls.

 La Salle at the Head of the Lake